 From Coast Guard Officer to Author: How a T1D Diagnosis Changed This Man’s Path

-As a man of the military, Thomas “Buddy” Bardenwerper’s Type 1 diabetes diagnosis was not your average T1D story.
+As a man of the military, Thomas “Buddy” Bardenwerper’s type 1 diabetes diagnosis was not your average type 1 diabetes (T1D) story.
 But in the long run, it led him down a creative path he never dreamed possible.
 Four years post-diagnosis, Buddy is now the proud author of Mona Passage: A Novel.

 A T1D diagnosis in the Coast Guard

 As he wrote in his piece for Beyond Type 1 back in 2019, Buddy had a vague understanding of diabetes from having a grandfather who lived with diabetes.
 But it wasn’t until Buddy himself was diagnosed in 2017 while serving in the coast guard that his world was very much turned upside down by diabetes.

 After his diagnosis, Buddy was medically discharged by the coast guard.

 “When the diabetes diagnosis happened—when that happens to anybody—obviously there’s a lot to come to grips with and to accept and to learn about.
 And it’s a very jarring situation for anybody in any walk of life,” Buddy says.
 “But [for someone in the] military, there’s this added aspect of your whole professional identity and sense of self also being thrown into question.”

 Buddy decided against potentially being transferred to a cubicle and began considering his next steps.
 Finding himself with a lot of extra time that he was not accustomed to, Buddy started to explore creative outlets.